-All concerts are held at St. Patrick’s Episcopal Church (3241 Brush Drive, Falls Church, VA 22042)
+All concerts are held on Sundays at 4 p.m. at St. Patrick’s Episcopal Church (3241 Brush Drive, Falls Church, VA 22042)

 Concerts are fully funded by donations.
 A donation of $20 helps us to defray costs, and will allow us to continue to provide fine concerts.